claude-market/marketplace/plugin-builder/README.md

 ### `/plugin-builder:edit`

-Use natural language to make edits to your existing plugin components.
+Use natural language to make edits to your existing plugin components with specialized builder skill assistance.

 **Use this when:**